Ventilator-associated pneumonia

 Ventilator-associated pneumonia (VAP) is a type of lung infection that occurs in people who are on mechanical ventilation breathing machines in hospitals.
 As such, VAP typically affects critically ill persons that are in an intensive care unit (ICU) and have been on a mechanical ventilator for at least 48 hours.
 VAP is a major source of increased illness and death.
 Persons with VAP have increased lengths of ICU hospitalization and have up to a 20–30% death rate.
 The diagnosis of VAP varies among hospitals and providers but usually requires a new infiltrate on chest x-ray plus two or more other factors.
-These factors include temperatures of >38 °C or <36 °C, a white blood cell count of >12 × 109/ml, purulent secretions from the airways in the lung, and/or reduction in gas exchange.
+These factors include temperatures of >38 °C or <36 °C, a white blood cell count of >12 billion/L, purulent secretions from the airways in the lung, and/or reduction in gas exchange.

 A different less studied infection found in mechanically ventilated people is ventilator-associated tracheobronchitis (VAT).
 As with VAP, tracheobronchial infection can colonise the trachea and travel to the bronchi.
 VAT may be a risk factor for VAP.

 Signs and symptoms

-People who are on mechanical ventilation are often sedated and are rarely able to communicate.
-As such, many of the typical symptoms of pneumonia will either be absent or unable to be obtained.
+People who are on mechanical ventilation are often sedated and are rarely able to communicate due to which many of the typical symptoms of pneumonia will either be absent or unable to be obtained.
 The most important signs are fever or low body temperature, new purulent sputum, and hypoxemia (decreasing amounts of oxygen in the blood).
 However, these symptoms may be similar for tracheobronchitis.